-- Comforter, Duvet, Quilt, or Blanket
+- Comforter, duvet, quilt, or blanket

-- Remove the Used Linens: Take off the used linens and put them in the laundry.
+Take off the used linens and put them in the laundry if they're ready for a wash.
 Shake out any mattress pads, pillow protectors, and comforters that don't need to be laundered.
 If you use a bed skirt and it needs to be laundered, remove and replace it.
-If the mattress looks dirty, make sure to clean a mattress.
+If the mattress looks dirty, clean the mattress.

 If your bottom sheet is fitted, simply slip the corner pockets onto the ends of the bed and adjust the fitted sheet around the perimeter underneath the mattress pad and mattress.